Jukka Tolonen: Career

 Tolonen is a virtuoso guitarist, who is highly respected in his native Finland as well as in Sweden, where he has lived for long periods.
 Among Tolonen's side projects are Guitarras Del Norte, Trio Tolonen, and Jukka Tolonen Band (JTB).
 He has used many different guitars over the years, such as the Gibson ES-335 and Ibanez Artist.
 Since the 1990s he has used Finnish handmade instruments by Ruokangas Guitars (electric) and Lottonen Guitars (acoustic).

 Despite his earlier successes, Tolonen was eventually twice divorced, homeless, and drug-addicted.
 In May 2008 Tolonen was found guilty of stabbing his girlfriend and was sentenced to 27 months in jail for aggravated assault.
 When released in 2010, he told the media that he was quitting guitar playing due to osteoarthritis.
 While in prison Tolonen dedicated his life to Jesus Christ, and in 2011 he released Juudan Leijona ("Lion of Judah"), a CD of traditional Finnish hymns, in which he sings and plays piano, occasionally accompanied by other instruments and voices.
 He continues to perform live concerts of Christian music on piano along with other musicians and vocalists.

 On 2 May 2014 Gateway Films released Tolonen, a career-spanning documentary.
 A concurrent Tolonen CD was issued, featuring many young Finnish jazz and rock musicians' interpretations of Tolonen's songs.
 In autumn 2014 he played guitar for the first time in many years (and sang) on the album Sokea Joe by Kari Peitsamo.
 The same year he began to receive a State Arts Pension in Finland for meritorious activities of a creative or performing artist.
-Tolonen is actively involved with the Salem Pentecostal Church in Helsinki, and has enrolled in a local Bible Institute.
+Tolonen is actively involved with the Siion Pentecostal Church in Töölö, Helsinki, and has enrolled in a local Bible Institute.
 In 2017 he began to perform on bass guitar in live concerts as part of the Ramblin' Jazz Quartet in Finland.

 In December, 2019 Jukka Tolonen alternated between bass guitar and piano for two concerts in Helsinki celebrating the 50th anniversary of Tasavallan Presidentti along with several of his old bandmates and additional personnel.